top of page

 Who To Work With

-How best do we then best enter such a relationship?
+So then how best do we best enter such a relationship?

-The questions which follow, could assist in your decision making.
+In terms of the person you are thinking of working with, the questions which follow, should assist you in your decision making.

 • Are they a member of a credible association?